voyd-lang/voyd/syntaxes/smalltalk-like.md

     def squared =
         Point
-            "Members of the struct can be accessed with self"
+            "Members of the object can be accessed with self"
             x: self x squared
             "If there are no conflicting names in the same scope, self can be omitted
             y: y squared

-    "Functions that mutate the struct must be marked with mut" mut def square =
+    "Methods that mutate the object must be marked with mut" mut def square =
         x = x squared
         y = y squared